-In April 2014, the Company received approximately \$1 million from Gloria for its participation in CET.
-As a result, Gloria received shares in CET and will have the first right to negotiate a license to CET developed products for the Chinese market.
-Prior to April 2014, Cumberland owned 85% of CET, with the balance of the enterprise being owned by Vanderbilt University and the Tennessee Technology Development Corporation.
-In connection with Gloria's investment in CET, the Company also provided an additional investment in CET.
-Cumberland contributed \$1.0 million in cash and provided \$2.4 million in loan forgiveness to CET in exchange for newly issued shares.
-Upon completion of the additional investment by Gloria and Cumberland in April 2014, the Company's ownership in CET is 80%.
+In April 2019, Cumberland Emerging Technologies ("CET"), our majority-owned subsidiary, entered into an agreement with WinHealth whereby WinHealth made a \$1 million investment through the purchase of shares of CET stock.
+As part of the agreement, WinHealth obtained a Board position at CET and the first opportunity to license CET products for the Chinese market.
+In connection with WinHealth's investment in CET, the Company also made an additional \$1 million investment in CET.
+Cumberland purchased additional CET shares through contribution of \$0.3 million in cash and a conversion of \$0.7 million in intercompany loans payable.
+Upon completion of the additional investment by WinHealth and Cumberland, Gloria Pharmaceuticals agreed to return its shares in CET in exchange for consideration of \$0.8 million.
+After the additional investment, the Company's ownership in CET is 85%.
 As CET is a consolidated subsidiary, the Company reports the operating results of CET and allocates the noncontrolling interests to the non-majority partners.